ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 int GetWalkbehindBaseline (int area);
 ```

 Returns the baseline for walk-behind area number `area`.
-This is always in character-resolution, ie. the maximum value is 200 in all resolutions.
+This is always in character-resolution, i.e. the maximum value is 200 in all resolutions.

 _Added in version: 9_